 - Acupuncture, a key component of traditional Chinese medicine.

-- Cognitive behavioral therapy (CBT) – if needed, you can also try CBT, a type of psychotherapeutic treatment that helps you identify and change disturbing thought patterns that could have a negative impact on your behavior and emotions.
+- Cognitive behavioural therapy (CBT) – if needed, you can also try CBT, a type of psychotherapeutic treatment that helps you identify and change disturbing thought patterns that could have a negative impact on your behavior and emotions.

 Usually these rashes will go away within a few days.
 However, if it persists for longer than six weeks, please consult a medical doctor, or book an appointment at a dermatology clinic for medical assistance.